SAP-samples/btp-s4hana-nocode-extension/setup/s4hc-setup/setup-s4hc-system.md

 5. Choose **Propose Password**.

 6. Copy the proposed password in a text editor of your choice.
-You will you will use this later when creating a destination in your SAP BTP subaccount.
+You will use this later when creating a destination in your SAP BTP subaccount.

 7. Choose **Create**.